Tinkerforge/doc/source/Technical_Data.rst

    "09", "IO_3/PWM",	"Input/Output 3 with pulse with modulation capability"
    "10", "IO_4",		"Input/Output 4"

-When not otherwise marked, all signals are 3.3V based.
+When not otherwise stated, all signals are 3.3V based.